aiime/msfrw/README.md

 # Mining District for Ringworld (MDFRW)

-Mod for Stellaris that adds mining district for ringworld.
+A mod for Stellaris that adds mining districts for ringworlds.

-Ringworld mining district gives +1 housing and +1 miner job.
+The Ringworld mining district gives +1 housing and +1 miner job and can be upgraded to the +2/+2 version.